Zheravna: Geography

-Zheravna is situated in the middle part of Stara Planina in the Municipality of Kotel.
+Zheravna is situated in the middle of Stara Planina in the municipality of Kotel.
 It is situated 12 kilometers away from Kotel, 110 km away from Burgas and 330 km away from Sofia, the capital of Bulgaria.
 The territory of Zheravna covers an area of 5,000 m2 with an average altitude of 650 meters.
 The terrain is mountainous, and there is also a valley, crossed by wooded hills.
-The highest peak, which is located 6 km west of the village, is Razboyna - 1128 meters above sea level.
-The natural resources of Zheravna consist mostly of strangely shaped rock formations, mysterious cave complexes, diverse flora and fauna.
-Zheravna is rich in water resources.
-Springs and rivers are supplied by rain and melting snow.
-Zheravna is rich in forest vegetation.
-Both deciduous and coniferous trees are common.
+The highest peak is Razboyna at 1128 meters above sea level and is located 6 km west of the village.
+The natural resources of Zheravna consist mostly of strangely shaped rock formations, mysterious cave complexes, and diverse flora and fauna.
+Zheravna is rich in water resources with springs and rivers supplied by rain and melting snow.
+Zheravna is rich in forest vegetation and both deciduous and coniferous trees are common.
 Animal diversity is great and includes wild boar, roe deer, red deer, jackal, wolf, rabbit, quail, partridge and others.

-The climate in Zheravna is a typical mountain climate with early autumn, late spring and very cold winter.
+The climate in Zheravna is a typical mountain climate with an early autumn, very cold winter, and late spring.
 57.5% of the days in the year are windless.
 Winter winds are strongest and reach average maximum speed 3.3 m/s.
 The air is clean and dry.
 The Zheravna environment can be defined as an ecologically clean area as there is no industry in the town and is away from big cities.

 History

-Once this place was an old Thracian village called Potuka (and now there is an area in Zheravna called Potuka).
+Historically the area contained an old Thracian village called Potuka (and now there is an area within Zheravna itself called Potuka).
 There are several versions for the origin of the name of the village.
-One is that it comes from the bird crane (in Bulgarian 'zherav'), which is highly unlikely, because cranes never land in the area.
-Another, a more plausible, one is that it comes from "zherna", "zherka", "jerkov" - words with old Slavic root meaning 'watermill'.
-In the area there are many mills.
+One is that it comes from the Bulgarian word for crane, "zherav", although this is unlikely as cranes do not live in the area.
+Alternatively, some speculate that it comes from older Slavic root words meaning watermill given the mills in the area: "zherna", "zherka", and "jerkov".

-In the last few centuries Zheravna had been called Zheruna but after the Liberation of Bulgaria in 1878, the name gradually changed into Zheravna.
-There were crafts, livestock and trade developed here.
+In the previous few centuries Zheravna had been called Zheruna but after the Liberation of Bulgaria in 1878, the name gradually changed into Zheravna.
+Over time crafts, livestock, and trade developed here.
 The village prospered in the 17th century because it was on the main road to the old capital of Tarnovo.
-The rooms of the houses have carved ceilings and exquisite decoration on the doors, windows and iconostases.
+The rooms of the houses have carved ceilings and exquisite decoration on the doors, windows, and iconostases.

-Today, the old school is turned into a gallery, and a lot fountains and old mills are preserved.
+Today, the old school is turned into a gallery, and many fountains and old mills are preserved.
 There were schools of carving in the town.